 Table 2 provides a summary of the four papers that have been analysed.
 As the table indicates, there are a mixture of research methods, logic of analysis, samples sizes, and sources of the samples.
-This mixture is desirable because the papers complement each other in various, different ways.
+This mixture is desirable because the papers then complement each other.